calendar42/C42-simple-cache/README.md

 > the cache is invalidated using it's id: **user_events**

-In the example, the `cacheInvalidators` is a shared key fro **all** events of the user.
+In the example, the `cacheInvalidators` is a shared key for **all** the events of the user.
 In this way, all events of the user will be refreshed either when the list changes or the user changes.

-And meanwhile, the expensive operation is avoided and only the cace is being used to recover the complex object, in this case, an event.
+Meanwhile, the expensive operation is avoided and only the cache is being used to recover the complex object, in this case, an event.

 ## API Reference